 This is the perfect kind of shirt for the summer.
 Pick out an oxford shirt that’s made from cloth that’s not too heavy, and that will match with any outfit.
 You can usually find an oxford shirt in any pattern, any color, and it can pair with most ties.
 It’s best to think about something in a neutral color that will be light and breezy for the summer.

 We’ll start this by saying that you don’t need flannel if you live somewhere that doesn’t get too cool.
 If it’s hot year-round, you don’t need a warm flannel shirt.
 If you live in the cold, however, a soft flannel shirt will keep you warm.
 Not to mention that a woven flannel shirt is the perfect blend of casual and comfortable, and can be found in any color or style.
+You should have at least one long sleeve, and a flannel is always a great option.

 If you don’t want to wear jeans, try picking out a pair of chinos.
-These casual but comfortable pants can be found in a couple different colors to match your wardrobe, and can be paired with a tee shirt or something more formal like a dress shirt.
+These casual but comfortable pants can be found in a couple different colors to match your wardrobe, and can be paired with a tee shirt or something more formal like a button up shirt.
 Try pairing your chinos with something like this Light Blue Floral Dress Shirt, which buttons up nicely for both casual and work events.

 Many guys have a hard time finding the right pair of shorts to wear, but whether it’s summer and you want to stay cool, or winter and you have the heat on high, you’ll enjoy having a good pair of comfortable shorts.
 Choose an option that you can wear anywhere, and while shorts may not be the most formal item of clothing, you won’t regret having a pair in your closet.